 Firstly, the question of standing raised beds on concrete.
-Although not an ideal situation for a raised bed, hard surface growing is certainly a popular idea as a number of our customers have indicated they would be placing their beds on a patio or in a courtyard setting, enabling them to grow vegetables in an otherwise barren area.
+Although not an ideal situation for a raised bed, hard surface growing is certainly a popular idea as a number of our customers have placed their raised beds on a patio or in a courtyard setting, enabling them to grow vegetables in an otherwise barren area.
 And if the soil is clay as you mention in your message, it may not be worth the effort of breaking up and removing the concrete!

-You will need to use a raised bed liner or a raised bed base to cover the issue of drainage and waterlogging, however.
-Some of our customers have used material similar to pond liners to create a lining in their raised beds, which will prevent leakage onto the surrounding area – and of course is less expensive and time-consuming than preparing the ground.
+You will need to use a raised bed liner or a raised bed base to cover the issue of drainage and waterlogging, which will prevent leakage onto the surrounding area – and of course is less expensive and time-consuming than preparing the ground.
 As long as you are careful not to overwater and ensure plenty of organic matter is included in the soil, drainage should not be a problem.